 Please note: Membership of the Seminary Safe and Healthy Community Committee is communicated annually to campus members, prospective students, their parents, and prospective employees.
-The list of Safe and Healthy Community Coordinators members can be found on the Student Life Semlink page.
-The Safe and Healthy Community Administrator, in consultation with the Faculty Status and Development Committee, recommends faculty Safe and Healthy Community Coordinator appointments to the President.
-The Safe and Healthy Community Administrator, in consultation with the Seminary Staff Council, recommends staff Safe and Healthy Community Coordinator appointments to the President.
+The list of Safe and Healthy Community Coordinators members can be found on the Safe and Healthy Community Coordinators members can be found on the Safe and Healthy Community Community Community Community Community Status and Development Committee, recommends faculty Safe and Healthy Community Coordinator appointments to the President.
+The Safe and Healthy Community Coordinator appointments to the President.